GitHubSergio/photodiary/README.md

 ```

 Also set the challenge of creating a keyboard toolbox for Android (InputAccessoryView for iOS).
-To position the KTB on top of the android keyboard I implemented two event listeners **keyboardDidShow** and **keyboardDidHide** in an useEffect hook
+To position the KTB on top of the android keyboard I implemented two event listeners **keyboardDidShow** and **keyboardDidHide** in an useEffect hook.
+The new post is
+saved to firestore and the user redirected back to the PostsScreen where the list of posts is fetched again from firestore.
+Images are saved to the firebase storage.

 ```
 useEffect(() => {